expez/edn.el/README.md

 ## Usage

-`edn-parse` will read a string of edn into emacs lisp structures.
+`edn-read` will read a string of edn into emacs lisp structures or the next edn form at point in the current buffer.

-`edn-print-string` will write emacs lisp data structures into edn.
+`edn-print-string` will write emacs lisp data structures as edn.

 `edn-set-to-list` will turn our internal representation of a set into a list.